 Why Our Systems Fail and What We Can Do About It (March, 2018)

 Due to their incredible complexity, our modern systems—from healthcare to travel, finance to media—are primed for failure.
 And things are only getting worse.
-In his fiercely anticipated book Meltdown, András TilCsik offers a timely remedy.
+In his book Meltdown, András TilCsik offers a timely remedy.
 Not only a convincing diagnosis of why complexity creates failure in systems, it’s a practical guidebook to preventing the next disaster—before it strikes.

 “As technology advances, it brings an explosion of complexity and interdependence that can threaten our most critical systems and organizations in unforeseen ways.
 Meltdown is essential reading for anyone who seeks to understand these dangers and what can be done to address them.”— Martin Ford, Author of Rise of the Robots